blackfordoakes/gitautomation/README.md

 `# pip install GitPython`

-## Usage
+## Release.py

-This script will tag the current revision with the entered tag number.
-It will also move the QA tag to the current commit.
+This script will tag the current commit with the given version number and move the QA tag to point to it.

+## Hotfix.py

+This script will branch from the given tag so you can create a hotfix from a certain release.